Hammett, Bellin & Oswald, LLC | Attorneys At Law

 Legal Service That’s Close To Home

 Domestic violence is defined as any violent or aggressive behavior toward a member of one’s household, particularly an intimate partner.
-If you are experiencing domestic violence or if you have been accused of this abuse, don’t face these challenges alone – contact an experienced attorney to begin your case.
+If you are experiencing domestic violence or if you have been accused of domestic abuse, don’t face these challenges alone – contact an experienced attorney who knows your rights under Wisconsin law.

-At Hammett, Bellin & Oswald, LLC, we represent clients in Appleton and Neenah who are facing the challenges of a domestic violence case.
+At Hammett, Bellin & Oswald, LLC, we represent clients in Neenah, Appleton and the Fox Cities who are facing the challenges of a domestic violence case.
 We will work with you to build a case and protect your interests in or out of the courtroom, and we will ensure that your voice is heard in this challenging time.

 When one partner in a relationship uses fear, physical force, manipulation, or restricts access to money and other resources to control the other partner’s actions, he or she is committing domestic violence.
 Domestic violence can be physical, emotional, sexual, psychological or financial.